 The Power Of Positive Thinking

-If you or someone you know has persecutory delusions, it can be very challenging and strenuous.
-The best form of overall therapy entails seeking one of the forms above of professional treatment.
-As one undergoes the process of therapy, they might find that gradually adopting positive thoughts and beliefs may help them as they work to overcome persecutory delusions.
+If you or someone you know is living with persecutory delusions, it can feel overwhelming to try and address or manage symptoms.
+As someone undergoes the process of therapy, they might find that gradually adopting positive thoughts and beliefs may help them as they work to overcome persecutory delusions.